ayshaax/reproducible_research/README.md

 - **Fork**: a fork creates a copy of a repository on your GitHub account, which is independent of the original repo.
 - **Pull request**: you can send pull requests of any commits to the owner of a repo or to collaborators.
 If they approve the proposed changes, the commits can be merged into the main branch or repository.

-We will be using GitHub website, since it simplifies the git workflow and provides a graphical user interface (GUI).
+We will be using the GitHub website, since it simplifies the git workflow and provides a graphical user interface (GUI).

 ### Code and data